webplatform/docs/dom/Window/confirm/index.md

 Use this method to let the user confirm some action.
 |Notes=*The title bar of the confirmation dialog box cannot be changed.
 *Not recommended due to the following issues -
 **This is a synchronized method call.
-Meaning, calling this method pauses scripting execution of window that called the method, until the user closes the displayed dialog.
+Meaning, calling this method pauses scripting execution of the window from which this method is called, until the user closes the displayed dialog.
 Also, depending on your cross tab/window usage, this can sometimes pause scripting executions of other windows/tabs from the same domain.
 **Calling this method in some browsers prevents the user from interacting with the entire browser, or browser window (along with all of its tabs), until the dialog is closed.
 **Intrusive dialog boxes are generally annoying for the user.
 Alternatively, create a dialog using other web platform means.